 Long-term

+Target expected real

-Asset class Target allocation expected real rate of return
+Asset class allocation rate of return

-Asset Class anocation Tate of feturii

-Fixed income 30.00% (1.50)%
+Fixed income 30.00% 0.20%

-Domestic large stocks 46.40% 9.20%
+Domestic large stocks 46.30% 9.40%

-Domestic small stocks 1.10% 13.40%
+Domestic small stocks 1.20% 13.40%

-International developed market stocks 11.70% 9.20%
+International developed market stocks 12.30% 9.40%

-International emerging market stocks 5.80% 10.40%
+International emerging market stocks 5.20% 11.40%

-Alternative 5.00% 10.60%
+Alternative 5.00% 10.50%

 Total 100.00%

-\ Rates shown are net of inlation
+Rates shown are net of inlation

-Discount Rate
+Discount Rate:

 The discount rate used to measure the total OPEB liability was 7.00%.
 The projection of cash flows used to determine the discount rate assumed that plan member contributions will be made at the current contribution rate and that employer and State of Georgia contributions will be made at rates equal to the difference between actuarially determined contribution rates and the member rate.
 Based on those assumptions, the OPEB plan's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
 Therefore, the long-term expected rate of return on OPEB plan investments was applied to all periods of projected benefit payments to determine the total OPEB liability.